People

 Maya is a graduate student in the Stem Cell Biology and Regenerative Medicine PhD Program.
 In the Zuchero Lab, she is interested in studying how oligodendrocytes contribute to central nervous system pathology in neurodegenerative diseases.
 Maya first became fascinated with the nervous system during her undergraduate studies in Biology at Pomona College where she studied the role of chondroitin sulfate proteoglycans in Drosophila central nervous system development.
 She subsequently moved back to the Bay Area to work as a research associate in Dr. Ben Barres’s lab at Stanford, where she studied neurotoxic reactive astrocytes.
 Most importantly, Maya’s work in the Barres Lab drew her into the world of glial biology, and she hasn’t looked back.
 Outside of the lab, Maya enjoys running (and does it a lot), growing plants and turning them into salads, eating soft-serve ice cream, and basking in the Bay Area sunshine.

-Khanh is a Stanford University undergraduate student.
+Khanh is a Stanford University masters student.
 Khanh first developed a passion for biology in high school, leading her to reach out to the Zuchero Lab in hopes of pursuing her newfound interest through an internship.
 Beginning the summer after her sophomore year, she interned under Dr. Husniye Kantarci--a mentor who, along with Brad, taught her nearly everything she now knows and loves about glia.
+She worked in the lab through her undergraduate at Stanford, and now as a masters student.
 Though her interest in biology isn’t limited to just one field--especially after spending a fascinating summer in the Bendall Lab where she studied hematopoietic cancers under Dr. Albert Tsai--she hopes to one day pursue a Ph.D. in neuroscience.
 When she’s not procrastinating on schoolwork or working at the bench, Khanh enjoys cross country running, exploring the great outdoors with her friends, and making lattes as a part-time barista at the nearby Big Basin Cafe.

 Khanh Tran